sandmaennchen5/homey-matic/README.md

-# Homematic 2024
+# Homematic (CCU-Jack)

 This app adds support for Homematic devices in Homey via the CCU3.
-Homematic 2024 is an actively maintained version of the [Homematic app](https://github.com/LRuesink-WebArray/homey-matic), originally created by Timo Wendt, Bjoern Welker, Lex Ruesink und Simon Wenner.
+Homematic (CCU-Jack) is an actively maintained version of the [Homematic app](https://github.com/LRuesink-WebArray/homey-matic) / (https://github.com/Baumus/homey-matic), originally created by Timo Wendt, Bjoern Welker, Lex Ruesink, Simon Wenner and Baumus.
 This app is not provided by, endorsed by, supported by, or affiliated with eQ-3 AG in any way.

 Any help from the community through e.g. pull requests is highly appreciated.